THUwangcy/ReChorus/data/README.md

-You can also implement a new loader class based on [BaseLoader.py](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseLoader.py) and load data in your own style, as long as the basic information is included.
-Then assign your model with the new loader and begin to use new members of the loader when preparing batches in the model.
+You can also implement a new reader class based on [BaseReader.py](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseReader.py) and read data in your own style, as long as the basic information is included.
+Then assign your model with the new reader and begin to use new members of the reader when preparing batches in the model.